LambdaLabsML/llama3-endpoint/README.md

 # Quickstart

+This guide covers the deployment of a LLama 3 inference endpoint on Lambda Cloud.
+The Meta Llama 3 series of large language models (LLMs) was developped and launched by Meta and features generative text models available in 8B and 70B sizes.
+These open source models are recognized for their state of the art performance in common industry benchmarks.

 ## Requirements

-Gain access to Llama3 model on HF, specifically:
+Gain access to Llama3 model on HuggingFace, specifically:
 - [meta-llama/Meta-Llama-3-8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B)
 - [meta-llama/Meta-Llama-3-70B](https://huggingface.co/meta-llama/Meta-Llama-3-70B)

-Create a HF token and *make sure to include the llama-3 repositories under the "Repositories permissions" section* (otherwise the token will not have sufficient permission to download the model).
+Create a HuggingFace token and *make sure to include the llama-3 repositories under the "Repositories permissions" section* (otherwise the token will not have sufficient permission to download the model).

-The minimum hardware requirements is (cf [meta's recommendations](https://llamaimodel.com/requirements/)):
+The minimum hardware requirements are as follow (see [meta's recommendations](https://llamaimodel.com/requirements/) for more details):
 - 1x GPU node (16GB) for 8B model
 - 8x GPU node (32GB) for 70B model

 ## Setup inference point

-The following assume I am running on a GPU node with the adequate GPUs and have the necessary permissions on HuggingFace to access the model.
+The following assumes you are using a GPU node with the adequate GPUs and have the necessary permissions on HuggingFace to access the model.

-Create dedicated python env
+Create dedicated python environment
 ```
 python3 -m venv .venv
 source .venv/bin/activate
-python3 -m pip install -r requirements.txt
+python3 -m pip install vllm==0.4.3 huggingface-hub==0.23.2 torch==2.3.0
 ```

-Login to huggingface
+Login to HuggingFace
 ```
 huggingface-cli login
 ```